blog

 The Role of Cannula Versus Needle in Prevention

-Cannulas are often promoted as safer alternatives to needles, but they are not risk-free.
-While cannulas may reduce the likelihood of penetrating a vessel, they can still compress vessels or displace filler into dangerous planes.
+Cannulas are often promoted as safer than needles.
+But they are not risk-free.
+They may reduce the likelihood of penetrating a vessel.
+But they can still compress vessels or displace filler.

-The choice between cannula and needle should be based on anatomy, injector skill, and treatment goal rather than perceived safety alone.
+The choice between cannula and needle should be based on anatomy.
+It should also consider injector skill and treatment goal.
 Proper cannula technique requires training and anatomical understanding.

-Injectors who rely on devices rather than knowledge increase risk rather than reduce it.
+Injectors who rely on devices rather than knowledge increase risk.

 Respecting Anatomical Variation

-One of the greatest challenges in preventing vascular occlusion is anatomical variability.
+One of the greatest challenges is anatomical variability.
 Labial arteries do not follow a single predictable path.
-Previous filler, scarring, or trauma can further alter anatomy.
+Previous filler, scarring, or trauma can alter anatomy.

 Injectors must approach each patient as anatomically unique.
-This means avoiding assumptions, reassessing landmarks, and adjusting technique accordingly.
+Avoid assumptions and reassess landmarks.
+Adjust technique accordingly.

 Continuous anatomical education helps injectors refine this skill over time.